Public Photography Is Legal

 For instance, many people take photos in public and use them in the blog, news media, and other online platforms.
 It's your right to use the photos you have taken in public in whatsoever means, and there will be no restrictions.

-Freedom of Expression vs. The Right to Privacy As a general rule, the photographer shooting in public has rights without the consent of the subjects.
+Freedom of Expression As a general rule, the photographer shooting in public has rights without the consent of the subjects.
 There is a need for the line to be drawn between the freedom of the expression and the right to other people's privacy in the streets.

 The rights have been set clear in the First Amendment on the freedom of expression, and the Supreme Court has interpreted it, and this was meant to create a free society that can allow someone to express his freedom.